 If, in spite of all your efforts, you think your child has lice, what you should do?

 - Get a magnifying glass and stand your child in bright light

 - Part the child’s hair in various spots and check the entire scalp

-- Because lice can move quickly and be hard to see, it may be easier to spot the eggs, or nits, they lay in the hair.
-These resemble dandruff.
+- Look for dandruff; lice can move quickly and be hard to see, so it may be easier to spot the eggs, or nits, which lay in the hair resembling dandruff

 - If you think you see a nit, lift a strand of hair and run your fingernail across the scalp.
 Dandruff will flake off, while nits will stick to the hair.